lmjcbs/top-companies-CLI/README.md

 ## Usage

-From within the /top-comapnies-CLI/ execute to the following to run the application:
+From within the /top-comapnies-CLI/ directory execute to the following to run the application:

     $ bin/top-companies-CLI

+and then follow the instruction from within the terminal.

 ## Development